uoy-cs-eng2/mdbook-practicals/src/practicals/intro-micronaut/06-testing.md

 ```

 The `rebuildContext = true` option will make Micronaut recreate the controller for each test, so each test will start from a clean map from IDs to `Book`s.
-In a normal application, we would use a database instead of a Java map, and we would be cleaning the database between tests: we will show how to do that in later labs.
+In a normal application, we would use a database instead of a Java map, and instead of `rebuildContext = true` we would have a `@Before` test setup method that would clean the database between tests: we will learn how do to it in later labs.

 ## More tests for creating and updating books

-Write test methods for each of these scenarios:
+Write test methods for each of these scenarios, and ensure they pass:

 * Create a book, and then check that it can be retrieved by ID.
 * Retrieve a book that doesn't exist (assert that `getBook(...)` returns `null`).